Sub-kilo touring boots, steel-head axe, kid’s touring package

 I have broken the upper cuff of the Alien RS just above the pivot, lost a walk lever through bolt, and snapped an internal BOA connection.
 Many friends have broken dyneema rope pivot points on the cuff or pulled factory knots free.
 Three of these four problem areas have been addressed in the new boot.
 On snow testing will eventually tell the tale.

 And about that “slapped on” buckle: yes, its the same one that is in my opinion an annoying feature on an otherwise great F1 boot.
 The throw distance on the F1 is so limiting that most users will also loosen the power strap for every uphill.
 This is avoidable with a simple design change.
 Other brands use the same buckle/powerstrap combo with success, proving it can be done — La Sportiva Skorpius/Solar come to mind.
 The F1 LT uses the tongueless gaiter closure found in the Alien RS.
-The lack of a tongue means that the lack-luster buckle doesn’t inhibit the walk much at all.
-I wore the boot around the Scarpa booth for about 20 minutes to confirm this.
+The lack of a tongue means that the lack-luster buckle doesn’t seem to inhibit the walk as much.
+I wore the boot around the Scarpa booth for about 20 minutes to confirm this, but again, carpet testing has its limitations.

 The RS punched above its weight and was adopted by lightweight freeriders everywhere as the go-to light and stiff enough touring boot.
 Some of these skiers will miss the single throw mechanism.
 Perhaps those will adopt the Quantum, but I don’t think it will be enough of a deterrent for most.
 That short throw buckle may have the unintended benefit of operating under the pants.
 If only Scarpa would have made the upper strap a cam lock version.
 Then you could depress the cam buckle through the pants and lean forward to loosen.
 Commence modding!